cRafa10/cRafa10/README.md

 - 👋 Hi, I’m @cRafa10
-- 👀 I’m interested in ...
+- 👀 I’m interested in pursuing a career in data analitics
-- 🌱 I’m currently learning SQL and polishing my python & R skills.
+- 🌱 I’m currently learning SQL and polishing my Python & R skills.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... carlos.rafalopez99@gmail.com
+- 📫 How to email me carlos.rafalopez99@gmail.com
 - ⚡ Fun fact: ...

 <!---